methanoliver/pandoc-fimfic/README.md

 Compatibility
 -------------

-This listing will focus on Markdown, HTML, and MS Word DOCX input formats, as I believe these will be the most commonly used.
+This listing will focus on Markdown, as this is the source format I am using, and I have so far not seen an indication anyone but me is employing this tool.

 ### What Works ###